Horní Maršov: Administrative division

+Etymology

+Both the Czech name Maršov and the German name Marschendorf means "Marš's/Marsch's village".
+The attribute horní means 'upper'.

 Geography

 Horní Maršov is located about 11 km northwest of Trutnov and 49 km north of Hradec Králové, on the border with Poland.
 It lies in the Giant Mountains.
 The highest point is at 550 m above sea level.
 Most of the municipal territory lies in the Krkonoše National Park.
-The Úpa river flows through the municipality.
+The Úpa River flows through the municipality.

 History

+The first written mention of Maršov is from 1541.
+A wooden church in Maršov was first documented in 1565.
+The division of the village into Horní Maršov and Dolní Maršov (today an integral part of Svoboda nad Úpou) first appeared in 1654.

-During the German occupation of Czechoslovakia in the World War II, the Germans established and operated the E584 forced labour subcamp of the Stalag VIII-B/344 prisoner-of-war camp in the village.
+During the German occupation of Czechoslovakia in World War II, the Germans established and operated the 14805 and 14806 forced labour subcamps of the Stalag VIII-A POW camp and the E584 forced labour subcamp of the Stalag VIII-B/344 POW camp in the village.

+Demographics

+Transport

+There are no railways or major roads passing through the municipality.

 Sights

-The Church of the Assumption of the Virgin Mary is the landmark of Horní Maršov.
-This neo-Gothic parish church was built by Josef Schulz in 1895–1899.
+The main landmark of Horní Maršov is the Church of the Assumption of the Virgin Mary.
+It was built by Josef Schulz in the neo-Gothic style in 1895–1899.

 The Horní Maršov Castle belongs to the most valuable buildings of the village.
 It was built in the late Baroque style in 1792.
-In 1869, it was rebuilt in the Neorenaissance style and the tower was added.
+In 1869, it was rebuilt in the Neo-Renaissance style and the tower was added.